Lemoncode/mvc-webapi2-samples/sample-app/API/Series.API/README.md

 ```
 * We can use the tag by action inside of the controller

-* What if we wantto use it globally?
+* What if we want to use it globally?

 ```C# WebApiConfig.cs
 public static class WebApiConfig